FJXHI/PBO-Squad-ToDo/README.md

 ```

 To start the documentation server locally:

 ```sh
 npm start --dev
 ```

-# User guide
+# User Guide

-## About the application
+## Introduction

+This document serves as a comprehensive guide to the application designed to streamline task management, particularly
-This app is a ToDo manager mainly developed for mobile devices.
+tailored for mobile devices.

+## Application Overview

-It allows the user to add and customize entries and displays them in multiple different ways.
+The ToDo manager app offers a robust platform for users to seamlessly add and customize entries, presenting them in
+various display formats for enhanced accessibility.

 ## Views

-The application consists of two different views: the focus mode and the overview mode.
+The application features two distinct views: the Focus Mode and the Overview Mode.
+The Overview Mode presents a
-While the overview mode provides a way to see all todo-entries in a grid-layout, the main view is the focus mode where only 5 todo-entries are shown, which are the most important ones.
+grid-layout showcasing all todo-entries, while the Focus Mode prioritizes the display of the top 5 most crucial tasks.

 ## Functionality

-The app provides multiple features which ensure a comprehensive and easy-to-use way to manage tasks.
+The application boasts a range of features aimed at providing users with a comprehensive and user-friendly task
+management experience.

 ### Searching

-The searchbar located at the top of the screen can be used to search all todo-entries for a specific term.
+A search bar located at the top of the screen facilitates the search for specific terms within all todo-entries.
-To reset the search it is possible to clear the searchbar by clicking the 'x'-button.
+Clearing the search can be achieved by clicking the 'x'-button.

 ### Sorting

-It is only possible to enable one sorting at a time.
+The app enables users to apply a single sorting criterion at a time.
+Sorting functionality is available to arrange
-The app provides a sorting-functionality which allows to sort the entries by the title, its deadline, expenditure or the timestamp the entries were added.
-It is also possible to set the sorting to ascending or descending.
+entries based on title, deadline, expenditure, or the timestamp of addition.
+Additionally, sorting can be configured in
+ascending or descending order.

-### Operations on the entries
+### Operations on Entries

-The todo-entries can be deleted or marked as completed.
-It is possible to swipe the entry to the left to complete it or swipe to the right to delete it.
+Users can efficiently manage todo-entries through deletion or completion actions.
+Swiping an entry left marks it as
-Another way to complete and delete an entry is to click on it and select the checkmark or the garbage can.
+completed, while a right swipe deletes it.
+Alternatively, users can click on an entry to select the checkmark or garbage
+can icons for completion or deletion.
+Additionally, entries can be edited by selecting the pencil icon.

+### Adding and Editing Entries

+A todo-entry encompasses various attributes, with the title being the mandatory field.
+Other attributes, such as
+deadline, estimated duration, tags, and a description, are optional and can be added as needed.
+Users have the
-In addition, the selected entry can be edited to manipulate all its attributes by clicking on the pencil.
+flexibility to edit all attributes by selecting the entry and clicking on the pencil icon.

-### Adding and editing an entry

-A todo-entry has multiple different attributes.
-The one necessary attribute an entry has to have is the title, any other attributes can be added but are optional.
-It is possible to set a deadline, an estimated duration for the task, a number of tags and a description.

 # VUE